-There are many great anti-war films that have been made.
-From the greatest and most horrific war movie ever, Come And See, to the preparing for a war already lost in Tigerland, these films are riveting.
+There are many great anti-war films.
+From the most horrific war movie ever, Come And See, to the preparing for a war already lost in Tigerland, these films are riveting.
 War is the most cruel, vicious and inhuman of man’s endeavors, but never have such endeavors been foisted upon a country’s own soldiers as was the travesty manifested in Paths of Glory.

 No wars are picnics, but WW1 was a particularly grisly, not to mention deadly affair with the horrific blend of old-war tactics and newer technology.
 Shell-shocked and combat weary does not begin to describe the long-suffering French soldiers in the trenches.
 Trench warfare was insane.
 As millions died, only meters were won or lost across the blood-soaked battlefields.
 The conditions in the trenches were beyond abysmal, with trench-foot, decay, crowded conditions, the stench of the wounded and dead all around you, not to mention the constant bombardment of enemy shells.
 It was about to get a lot worse.